 The main road that went through the middle of town where I grew up was named 99 West, but most everyone called it 99W for short.
-Many of the local businesses use it in their name, for example the 99W Drive-In, which is one of the few drive-in theatres remaining (go check them out for a memorable summer experience!).
+Many of the local businesses use it in their name, for example, the 99W Drive-In, which is one of the few drive-in theatres remaining (go check them out for a memorable summer experience!).
 So, when Menekse found a golf course in Langkawi named 99 East Golf Club, well, we knew that we had to add it to our bucket list of golf courses!

 99 East offers 4 sets of tees, with the Blacks playing a challenging 3665 yards.
 I played it from the 3486-yard Blue tees, while Menekse pegged it from the 2913-yard Red tees.

-The 399-yard uphill par 4 fourth was our absolute favourite hole on the golf course.
+The 399-yard uphill par 4 fourth was our absolute favorite hole on the golf course.
 First, the tee box offers great views of the sea that lies in the distance behind you.
 But don’t let the views distract you from what awaits, because this dogleg right has strategically placed beautiful fairway bunkers that will likely capture any and all daydreamers.

 Menekse must have been captivated by the view because she found one of those beautiful fairway bunkers (beauty is in the eye of the beholder, right honey!).
 As she hit her next shot out, I found the rake and discovered probably the most unique rake that we have ever seen!
 At the end of the handle where the prongs normally reside, were coils, which made the end of the rake circular in nature.
-The design was quite imaginative, after all, how often does a rake deserve a mention in a golf blog!
+The design was quite imaginative, after all, how often does a rake deserve a mention in a golf blog?!
 However, the design caused the sand to gather in the coil which made it weigh about 2 kilos after a single drag.

 We later learned that the fourth hole will eventually play as the first once the new nine is complete.
 And regardless of the rakes, this hole will eventually make one fantastic opening hole!

 The tee box of the 623-yard mammoth of a par 5 sixth hole is located at the highest point of the course and offers panoramic views of the valley.
-Teeing off under the shade of a huge banyan tree, this hole boarders the jungle on your left.
+Teeing off under the shade of a huge banyan tree, this hole borders the jungle on your left.
 As we made our way down the hill, we could see a troop of at least 20 or more Dusky Leaf Monkeys.
 Since this was far from our first time playing golf in Malaysia, we didn’t have anything in our bags that would attract any visitors.

-The shadows were now getting quite long and the sky was beginning to blaze as we stepped up to another of our favourites, the 227-yard (yes, 227 yards!) slightly uphill par 3 finishing hole.
+The shadows were now getting quite long and the sky was beginning to blaze as we stepped up to another of our favorites, the 227-yard (yes, 227 yards!) slightly uphill par 3 finishing hole.
 As if the length isn’t enough of a test, the relatively small green is well protected by deep bunkers.
-I played it from 200-yards, and nervously pushed a 4-iron slightly right.
+I played it from 200 yards and nervously pushed a 4-iron slightly right.
 Bolder than I, Menekse hit her tee shot long of the pin, but safely on.
 As we drove up to the green, I was pleased to find that my shot had missed all the danger, lying safely between 2 of those menacing bunkers.
-I hit a 54 degree wedge a little heavy, as I tend to do in these situations, and left myself a testy 8-footer to save par.
+I hit a 54-degree wedge a little heavy, as I tend to do in these situations, and left myself a testy 8-footer to save par.

-Count us as fans!
+99 East, Count us as fans!

 Oh, and about that putt on the ninth to save par?
-I confidently slide it in on the right edge ?
+I confidently slide it in on the right edge!!